wck3/Goldstone-Agents/README.md

 # Goldstone-Agents Built with react, node.js, mysql

-Goldstone Hub is a user-friendly platform designed for real estate professionals.
+Goldstone Agents is a user-friendly platform designed for real estate professionals.
 It offers a streamlined experience with the following features:

 ### Onboarding
 - Easy setup with business cards and reminders.